Neil399399/Spark-2017CPS/README.md

 # Spark-2017CPS
-Analyze machine logs and call the  API to prediction machine status with spark cluster.
+Analyze machine logs and call the  API to prediction machine status with spark cluster.

 ## Introduction
-We're Spark clusters had built with one master and two node.
+We're Spark clusters had built with one master and two node.
 Spark-master : 140.124.183.14
 Spark-node 1 : 10.14.24.102
 Spark-node 2 : 10.14.24.103